Aesti: Cassiodorus

 Cassiodorus' Variae, published in 537, contains a letter written by Cassiodorus in the name of Theodoric the Great, addressed to the Aesti:

 It is gratifying to us to know that you have heard of our fame, and have sent ambassadors who have passed through so many strange nations to seek our friendship.

 We have received the amber which you have sent us.
 You say that you gather this lightest of all substances from the shores of ocean, but how it comes thither you know not.
 But as an author named Cornelius (Tacitus) informs us, it is gathered in the innermost islands of the ocean, being formed originally of the juice of a tree (whence its name succinum), and gradually hardened by the heat of the sun.
 Thus it becomes an exuded metal, a transparent softness, sometimes blushing with the color of saffron, sometimes glowing with flame-like clearness.
 Then, gliding down to the margin of sea, and further purified by the rolling of the tides, it is at length transported to your shores to be cast upon them.
 We have thought it better to point this out to you, lest you should imagine that your supposed secrets have escaped our knowledge.
 We sent you some presents by our ambassadors, and shall be glad to receive further visits from you by the road which you have thus opened up, and to show you future favors.

 The style of the letter proves that the nation was at that time independent, not ruled by the Ostrogoths.
 Apparently, Cassiodorus considered it politically essential to establish friendly relations with the Nordic region.
 The letter also implies that the Aesti were fully confident of the value of amber and had made out of it a trade secret.
 Sending presents and promising to show future favors were in ancient times a cordial way of giving de jure recognition to another power.

 Jordanes

 Willem and Joan Blaeu's 1645 work Germaniae veteris typus ("Historical map of Germany").
 The "Aestui" are on the right upper corner of the map, north east of their likely homeland.

-The sixth-century historian Jordanes makes two references to the Aesti in his book, "The Origins and the Deeds of the Goths", which was a treatment of Cassiodorus' longer book (which no longer survives) on the history of the Goths.
+The sixth-century historian Jordanes makes two references to the Aesti in his book, "The Origins and the Deeds of the Goths", which was partly a treatment of Cassiodorus' longer book (which no longer survives) on the history of the Goths.
 The first quote geographically places the Aestii beyond the Vidivarii, on the shore of the Baltic: "a subject race, likewise hold the shore of Ocean."
 The next quote concerns the subjugation of the Aesti by Hermanaric, king of the Gothic Greuthungi: "This ruler also subdued by his wisdom and might the race of the Aesti, who dwell on the farthest shore of the German Ocean".